linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 ### Information Prepared by Financial Service Companies

 A whole industry exists to provide financial and related information about individual companies, industries, and the economy.
-The ease and low cost

-- f providing such data on the Internet has fostered a proliferation of information providers.
+The ease and low cost of providing such data on the Internet has fostered a proliferation of information providers.
 However, the prominent providers in today's
 Internet-based world are some of the same providers that were prominent in print medium.
 ### Company-Specific Information

-Information about an individual company is available from a vast number

-- f sources, including the company itself through its own web pages.
+Information about an individual company is available from a vast number of sources, including the company itself through its own web pages.
 In addition to relaying the company's financial information that is presented by the company through its communication with shareholders and regulators, there are many financial service firms that compile the financial data and present analyses.
-Exhibit 1.11.
-We list several sources of data on individual companies in This is by no means an exhaustive listing because of the large and evergrowing number of information providers.
-The providers distinguish themselves in the market for information through the breadth of coverage
+We list several sources of data on individual companies in Exhibit 1.11.
-(in terms of the number of companies in their data base), the depth of coverage (in terms of the extensive nature of their data for individual companies), or their specialty (e.g., the collection of analyst recommendations and forecasts).
+This is by no means an exhaustive listing because of the large and ever-growing number of information providers.
+The providers distinguish themselves in the market for information through the breadth of coverage (in terms of the number of companies in their database), the depth of coverage (in terms of the extensive nature of their data for individual companies), or their specialty (e.g., the collection of analyst recommendations and forecasts).
 These resources are available online, some free and some fee-based.
-**EXHIBIT 1.11** Sources of Individual Company Financial Data Just what data are used to analyze an industry depends on the particular Exhibit 1.12. industry.
-We provide examples of industry-specific data in
+**EXHIBIT 1.11** Sources of Individual Company Financial Data Just what data are used to analyze an industry depends on the particular industry.
+We provide examples of industry-specific data in Exhibit 1.12.

 |EXHIBIT 1.12 Examples of Industry-Specific Factors|Col2|Col3|
 |---|---|---|